 Dog Paw Cleaner Mat

-A cleaning, durable doormat is the best option to prevent the dirt from even getting inside your home.
+A durable doormat is the best option to prevent the dirt from even getting inside your home.

 Reward any desired scratching on the mat with the treats in your hand and after a few times you can add a verbal marker such as “wipe”.